andrewrk/node-s3-client/README.md

   maxAsyncS3: 20,     // this is the default
   s3RetryCount: 3     // this is the default
   s3RetryDelay: 1000, // this is the default
-  multipartUploadThreshold: 10485760, // this is the default
+  multipartUploadThreshold: 20971520, // this is the default (20 MB)
-  multipartUploadSize: 5242880, // this is the default
+  multipartUploadSize: 15728640, // this is the default (15 MB)
-  multipartDownloadThreshold: 10485760, // this is the default
+  multipartDownloadThreshold: 20971520, // this is the default (20 MB)
-  multipartDownloadSize: 5242880, // this is the default
+  multipartDownloadSize: 15728640, // this is the default (15 MB)
   s3Options: {
     accessKeyId: "your s3 key",
     secretAccessKey: "your s3 secret",